nickhuber/website/content/blog/platform-teams.rst

 on reality from that of a developer building a feature, or a product manager planning a feature: they are on a never-ending quest to adjust the tools and set the standards to be used by the people designing and implementing features.
-A gatekeeper will have grandeous plans for "the future" and will try to block or delay work from being done that doesn't align with their vision.
+A gatekeeper will have grandiose plans for "the future" and will try to block or delay work from being done that doesn't align with their vision.

 The gatekeeper is so focused on doing things "right" the first time and will